-Uric acid is a natural waste products which are produced after the digestion of foods molecules containing purines from the digestive system.
-Purines are found in high levels in some foods such as: meat products, dried beans, beer, etc.
+Uric acid is a natural waste product which is produced after the digestion of food molecules containing purines from the digestive system.
+Purines are found in high levels in some foods such as meat products, dried beans, beer, etc.

 Usually, kidneys are involved in filtering the uric acid and excreting out through urine.
-If the intake of the purine is more our body cannot excrete out of and gets build up in our blood cells.
+If the intake of the purine is more, our body cannot excrete out and gets built up in our blood cells.
 A high uric acid level is known as hyperuricemia.

 Kidney disease, Diabetes mellitus, hypothyroidism, psoriasis, arthritis, gout and few cancers are certain health disorders caused by the high uric acid levels in our blood cells.

 High uric acid occurs when the kidney is unable to eliminate uric acid sufficiently.
 This can occur due to a number of factors: